-Every year at Sounding Out the Royal Opera House throws open its doors to families, children and young people and encourages them to push the boundaries of their creativity.
+Every year at Sounding Out the Royal Opera House opened its doors to families, children and young people and encouraged them to push the boundaries of their creativity.

-A week-long programme that is packed full of inspirational workshops, events and activities, it brings people together in creative spaces with professionals from the Arts industry.
+A week-long programme packed full of inspirational workshops, events and activities, it brought people together in creative spaces with professionals from the Arts industry.

-The programme takes place at the Royal Opera House Covent Garden and the High House Production Park in Thurrock, and different areas of theatre and performance are open to the public, including:
+The programme took place at the Royal Opera House Covent Garden and the High House Production Park in Thurrock.
+Different areas of theatre and performance were open to the public, including:

-Work with a composer to create your own original score.
+Working with a composer to create an original score.

 Instruments from the orchestra

-Try your hand at painting, modelling, sculpting and building, working with the professional designers who create scenery, costumes and props for the main stage productions.
+Trying painting, modelling, sculpting and building and working with the professional designers who create scenery, costumes and props for the main stage productions.

-Every year Sounding Out varies with different workshops, exhibitions and Artists involved in the programme.
-Sounding Out is a week long and is usually held during the spring half term.
-Dates will be confirmed for Sounding Out 2013 shortly.
+Each year, Sounding Out varied with different workshops, exhibitions and Artists involved in the programme.
+It was a week long course, usually held during the spring half term.

-Sounding Out is kindly supported by the Paul Hamlyn Education Fund.
+Sounding Out was kindly supported by the Paul Hamlyn Education Fund.